Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Cannon-Thurston Maps for Surfaces Without Punctures

 {\bf Remarks: 1)} The above assumption is much stronger than what we need.
 It suffices to assume that $\widetilde{M}$ is a Gromov-hyperbolic metric space.
-Further relaxations on the hypothesis may be considered while generalising the results of this paper to other hyperbolic metric spaces.

-{\bf 2)} We have taken $J$ to be $\Bbb{R}$ here for concreteness.
+Further relaxations on the hypothesis may be considered while generalising the results of this paper to other hyperbolic metric spaces.\\ {\bf 2)} We have taken $J$ to be $\Bbb{R}$ here for concreteness.
 The other possibility of $J = { \Bbb{R} }^+$ can be treated in exactly the same way.

 We shall henceforth ignore the quasi-isometry $g$ and think of $\widetilde{M}$ itself as the universal cover of a model manifold of {\em i-bounded geometry}.